QIWI-API/qiwipay-docs/qiwipay_en.html.md

 * 91.213.51.0/24

 Notification is treated as successfully delivered when RSP server responds with HTTP code `200 OK`.
-So far, during the first 24 hours after the operation, the system will continue to deliver notification with incremental time intervals until RSP server responds with HTTP code `200 OK`.
+So far, during the first 24 hours after the operation, the system continue to deliver notification with incremental time intervals until RSP server responds with HTTP code `200 OK`.

 <aside class="notice">
 Due to any reason, if RSP accepts notification without HTTP code <i>200 OK</i> then the same transaction on the repeated notification should not be treated as the new one.